kl0u/flink/docs/dev/libs/cep.md

         <tr>
             <td><strong>or(condition)</strong></td>
             <td>
                 <p>Adds a new condition which is ORed with an existing one.
-Only if an event passes one of the
+An event can match the pattern only if it
-                conditions, it can match the state:</p>
+                passes at least one of the conditions:</p>
 {% highlight java %}
-patternState.where(new IterativeCondition<Event>() {
+pattern.where(new IterativeCondition<Event>() {
     @Override
     public boolean filter(Event value, Context ctx) throws Exception {
         return ... // some condition